RedHatNordicsSA/ansible-roadshow/labs/lab-8/README.md

 $
 ```

-Now, login to the Ansible Tower server using your web browser on with the url and username/password provided to you by the instructor.
+:boom: Now, login to the Ansible Tower server using your web browser on with the url and username/password provided to you by the instructor.

-You created a project in Ansible Tower in **lab 7**.
+:boom: You created a project in Ansible Tower in **lab 7**.
 Let's go to the Project tab and issue a sync of that project, as there is quite a lot of new stuff there now (all playbooks and roles you added from /home/student/work).

 ![create a group](../../content/images/start-project-sync.png)

-Ensure that the sync updates the _REVISION_ number.
+:boom: Ensure that the sync updates the _REVISION_ number.

-Now it's time to modify the Inventory you created in **lab 7** so that it also has the same groups you have in your 'hosts' inventory file.
+:boom: Now it's time to modify the Inventory you created in **lab 7** so that it also has the same groups you have in your 'hosts' inventory file.
 To do so go to "INVENTORIES" -> "workshop-inventory" -> GROUPS".
 Here click "+ADD GROUP".
 ![create a group](../../content/images/create-group.png)

-Create three groups named:
+:boom: Create three groups named:
 * dev
 * wildflyservers
 * lbservers

-Click "SAVE" for each group.
+:boom: Click "SAVE" for each group.

-Next add the hosts to the correct groups.
+:boom: Next add the hosts to the correct groups.
 For each group click on the group name and then on the "HOSTS" tab.
 For instance clicking "dev" -> "HOSTS" will bring you to the following screen, where you can add hosts to the group

 ![Add hosts to a group](../../content/images/add-host-to-group.png)

-* Add all hosts to the dev group.
+:boom: Add all hosts to the dev group.\
-* Add loadbalancer1 to the lbservers group
+:boom: Add loadbalancer1 to the lbservers group\
-* Add wilfly1 and wildfly2 to the wildflyservers group
+:boom: Add wilfly1 and wildfly2 to the wildflyservers group\

 Using above described method.

-Next you need to setup the vault password for your playbooks.
+:boom: Next you need to setup the vault password for your playbooks.
 To do so click the *settings* menu item in top of the menu
 ![settings location image](../../content/images/img0.png)

-On the items, which appear click *credentials*.
+:boom: On the items, which appear click *credentials*.
 Then click *ADD*.
 Select Vault as credential type and the fill in values as provided in below screenshot (the password should be what you selected earlier and saved in _/home/student/work/mypassword_).
 ![filling in vault values](../../content/images/img1.png)
 Click *SAVE* and you're done with this part.

 Phew that's a lot of work.
 Luckily there is other ways of doing this, but the GUI is the easiest way to help you understand what's going on.
 Maybe grab a cup of :coffee: at this point - almost there.

-The template is where it all comes together.
+:boom: The template is where it all comes together.
 So now click the *TEMPLATES* menu item and click *ADD* and select *Job Template*.
 Fill in values as below
 ![WildFly template](../../content/images/img7.png)
-be aware that in order to select the credentials, you must use the search button and select credential type as appropriate.
+ :exclamation: Be aware that to select the credentials you must use the search button and select credential type as appropriate.

 ![lb template](../../content/images/img8.png)

-Now you should be able to launch your playbooks.
+:boom: Now you should be able to launch your playbooks.
 Click the *TEMPLATES* menu item.
 Then click the rocket to the right of the 'Install WildFly App' template.

 ![WildFly template](../../content/images/img9.png)